luizalbertocviana/clojure-shopping-cart-api/README.md

 discount coupon is applied to that user's shopping cart.
 If the coupom name does not correspond to an existing coupon's name, a `404` response code will indicate that.
 If the referred session has been finished, a `401` response code will indicate that.

+### Inventory endpoints

+In order to register a product as part of inventory, an HTTP request like this should be used:

+    POST /api/inventory

+    {
+        "name": "carrot",
+        "price": 3.99,
+        "amount": 20,
+        "session": <session-uuid>
+    }

+If there is no product in inventory with such name and the referred session is from an admin user, then the product is registered in inventory, which is signaled by a `201` response code.
+If the product name is already in use in inventory, that is signaled by a `409` response code.
+If the referred session is not from an admin user, that is signaled by a `403` error code.
+If the referred session has been finished, a `401` response code will indicate that.

+In order to delete a product from inventory, an HTTP request like this should be used:

+    DELETE /api/inventory

+    {
+        "name": "carrot",
+        "session": <session-uuid>
+    }

+If the product name is indeed registered in inventory and the referred session is from an admin user, then the product entry is removed from inventory, which is signaled by a `200` response code.
+If the product name is not present in inventory, that is signaled by a `404` error code.
+If the referred session is not from an admin user, that is signaled by a `403` error code.
+If the referred session has been finished, a `401` response code will indicate that.

+In order to change a product's price, an HTTP request like this should be used:

+    PUT /api/inventory/price

+    {
+        "name": "carrot",
+        "price": 4.99,
+        "session": <session-uuid>
+    }

+If the product name is indeed registered in inventory and the referred session is from an admin user, then the product entry has its price updated, which will be signaled by a `200` response code.
+If the product name is not present in inventory, that is signaled by a `404` error code.
+If the referred session is not from an admin user, that is signaled by a `403` error code.
+If the referred session has been finished, a `401` response code will indicate that.

+In order to increase the amount of items of a certain product in inventory, an HTTP request like this should be used:

+    PUT /api/inventory/increase

+    {
+        "name": "carrot",
+        "amountToIncrease": 1000,
+        "session": <session-id>
+    }

+If the product name is indeed registered in inventory and the referred session is from an admin user, then the product entry has its item amount increased, which will be signaled by a `200` response code.
+If the product name is not present in inventory, that is signaled by a `404` error code.
+If the referred session is not from an admin user, that is signaled by a `403` error code.
+If the referred session has been finished, a `401` response code will indicate that.

+In order to decrease the amount of items of a certain product in inventory, an HTTP request like this should be used:

+    PUT /api/inventory/decrease

+    {
+        "name": "carrot",
+        "amountToDecrease": 1000,
+        "session": <session-id>
+    }

+If the product name is indeed registered in inventory and the referred session is from an admin user, then the product entry has its item amount decreased, which will be signaled by a `200` response code.
+If the product name is not present in inventory, that is signaled by a `404` error code.
+If the referred session is not from an admin user, that is signaled by a `403` error code.
+If the referred session has been finished, a `401` response code will indicate that.